bhargavaalapati/feedback-app-frontend/README.md

 3. Go to **Netlify** or **GitHub Pages** and connect it to your `feedback-frontend` repo.
 4. Netlify will automatically detect and deploy your static files, making your site live in minutes.

-### 📸 Screenshots

-*(Optional: Add screenshots of your feedback form and viewer pages here for a professional touch.)*